 Manufacturing, which provided many jobs in the early and middle years of the 20th century, has declined dramatically.
 Large areas of industrial land and buildings remain unoccupied and available for redevelopment.

-Large-scale public housing projects occupy a significant portion of land but have become notorious dangerous and undesirable places to live.
+Large-scale public housing projects occupy a significant portion of land but have become notoriously dangerous and undesirable places to live.
 Calls to raze these developments are increasing.

 Rates of street crime, already high, are rising.
-In one recent weekend, 200 people were injured or killed in gun violence in the city, representing some of the hundreds of deaths in each of several recent years attributed to gun violence.
+In one recent weekend, 200 people were injured or killed in gun violence in the city, representing some of the hundreds of deaths attributed to gun violence annually in several recent years.
 A high proportion those injuries and deaths are in this neighborhood.

-The trauma center for the hospital in the neighborhood has been closed in order to consolidate city trauma services, in another neighborhood.
-Hundreds of new police officers have been assigned to street patrol from administrative assignments and are authorized for special overtime pay which allows them to work longer hours.
+The trauma center for the hospital in the neighborhood has been closed to consolidate city trauma services, which are now located in another neighborhood.
+Hundreds of new police officers have been assigned to street patrol from administrative assignments and are authorized for special overtime pay that allows them to work longer hours.